-To determine whether an onboard monitoring suite will reduce at-risk behavior among commercial motor vehicle (CMV) drivers and improve driver safety performance.
-Also to collect more than 30 million miles of naturalistic large truck driving data to support future CMV safety research efforts.
+To determine whether an onboard monitoring suite reduces at-risk behavior among commercial motor vehicle (CMV) drivers and improves driver safety performance.
+In addition, to collect more than 30 million miles of naturalistic large truck driving data to support future CMV safety research efforts.

-An effective strategy in reducing the influence of crash risk factors is to obtain better and more targeted driver feedback.
-The onboard monitoring system (OBMS) used in this study will provide drivers with feedback on risky behavior while they are driving (in real time) cumulatively with their safety managers.
-In addition, it will record (through snippets of video and other performance/kinematic measures) unsafe driving behaviors and provide real-time feedback to drivers.
-This is the final phase of a three-phase study to identify the importance of feedback on driver performance.
+An effective strategy in reducing the influence of crash risk factors is to obtain better, more targeted driver feedback.
+The OBMS used in this study provided drivers and their safety managers with cumulative feedback on risky behavior during real-time driving.
+In addition, it recorded (through snippets of video and other performance/kinematic measures) unsafe driving behaviors and provided real-time feedback to drivers.
+This was the final phase of a three-phase study to identify the importance of feedback on driver performance.

-Utilizing quantitative and qualitative data collected from the OBMS and participating drivers over an 18-month period, researchers will answer the following research questions:
+Using quantitative and qualitative data collected over an 18–24 month period via OBMS devices, researchers worked to answer the following research questions:

 - Does individual driving performance improve over time with OBMS feedback?

-- How does the OBMS and feedback program improve safety?
+- How does the OBMS feedback program improve safety?

 - If driving performance improves, does it remain improved over time?